azrailbeat/crystalbay/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Data integrity requirement: Use only authentic data from SAMO API, no placeholders or mock data.
 Production deployment: Docker-containerized system ready for deployment on external server with comprehensive cleanup and error handling.

 ## System Architecture